 - You'll find the main EFB content under

-src/instruments/src/EFBof your Github fork, try making small changes at first to test, such as changing the colour of an icon, or changing a few words to make sure the reloading is working.
+src/instruments/src/EFBof your GitHub fork, try making small changes at first to test, such as changing the color of an icon, or changing a few words to make sure the reloading is working.

-- Take a look at previous commits made to the flyPad on the A32NX Github Repository and see what changes were made to get the desired result.
+- Take a look at previous commits made to the flyPad on the FBW Aircraft GitHub Repository and see what changes were made to get the desired result.